DimensionDev/Maskbook/caveats.md

 ## Development

+### Install

+`pnpm install`

+If you encounter with error `EACCES: permission denied, open...'`, please run `chown -R $USER /pathToYourProject/Maskbook` to solve.

 ### Start the development server

-`npm start` is a preset of development command for Chromium-based browsers.
+`pnpm start` is a preset of development command for Chromium-based browsers.

-If you need to develop in other environments (for example, firefox), please run `npm run go`, it is an interactive CLI tool to help you to learn out how to compose the build flags.
+If you need to develop in other environments (for example, firefox), please run `pnpm run go`, it is an interactive CLI tool to help you to learn out how to compose the build flags.

 ### Load extension into Chrome